PowerDNS/pdns/pdns/recursordist/docs/changelog/pre-4.0.rst

    selection.
 Suggested by Darren Gamble, implemented with help from Niels Bakker.
 Change in `commit
    1620 <http://wiki.powerdns.com/projects/trac/changeset/1620>`__.
--  Solaris on x86 has a long standing bug in port\_getn(), which we now work around.
+-  Solaris on x86 has a long-standing bug in port\_getn(), which we now work around.
 Spotted by 'Dirk' and 'AS'.
 Solution suggested by the Apache runtime library, update in `commit
    1622 <http://wiki.powerdns.com/projects/trac/changeset/1622>`__.